The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture

 \mn \emph{The Tur\'{a}n hypergraph problem for paths and cycles.} A $t$-path is a hypergraph $P_t = \{e_1, e_2, \ldots, e_t\}$, such that $|e_i \cap e_j | = 1$ if $|j - i| = 1$ and $e_i \cap e_j = \emptyset$ otherwise.
 A $t$-cycle is obtained from a $(t-1)$-path $\{e_1, e_2, \ldots, e_{t-1}\}$ by adding an edge $e_t$ that shares one vertex with $e_1$, another vertex with $e_{t-1}$, and is disjoint from the other edges.
-The Tur\'{a}n hypergraph problem for paths (resp., cycles) asks, what is the maximum number $ex_k(n, P_t)$ (resp., $ex_k(n, C_t)$) of edges in a family $\f \subseteq \binom{[n]}{k}$ that does not contain a $t$-path (resp., $t$-cycle).
+The Tur\'{a}n hypergraph problem for paths (resp., cycles) asks, what is the maximum number $ex_k(n, P_t)$ (resp., $ex_k(n, C_t)$) of edges in a family $\f \subseteq {{[n]}\choose{k}}$ that does not contain a $t$-path (resp., $t$-cycle).
 We present here our result in the case of paths and compare it with previous work; the situation in the case of cycles is similar.

 The Erd\H{o}s-Gallai theorem~\cite{erdHos1959paths} from 1959 shows that $ex_2(n, P_t) \leq \frac{t-1}{2}n$, and this is tight whenever $t | n$.
 In 1977, Frankl~\cite{frankl1977singleton} determined $ex_k(n, P_2)$ (which is identical to the `forbidding singleton intersection' problem) for $n$ sufficiently large as function of $k$.
 The next exact result on the problem was obtained only recently: In 2014, F\"{u}redi, Jiang and Seiver~\cite{furedi2014exact} determined $ex_k(n, P_t)$ for all $k \geq 4$, $t \geq 3$ and $n$ sufficiently large, using the Deza-Erd\H{o}s-Frankl `delta-system method'~\cite{deza1978intersection}.
-In 2015, Kostochka, Mubayi, and Verstra\"{e}te~\cite{kostochka2015turan} presented the `random sampling from the shadow' method and used it to extend the result of~\cite{furedi2014exact} to $k=3$.
+In an independent work from 2015, Kostochka, Mubayi, and Verstra\"{e}te~\cite{kostochka2015turan} presented the method of `random sampling from the shadow' and used it to obtain a similar result for $k \geq 3$, $t \geq 4$ (except for $(k,t)=(3,4)$), and $n$ sufficiently large.
 All these results (except for the Erd\H{o}s-Gallai theorem) apply only for $n$ sufficiently large as function of $k$.